joealden/corum-client/docs/2-design.md

   an account.

-The signup button will only be enabled (clickable) if an email address has been entered, both password fields have data in and they match.
+The signup button will only be enabled (clickable) if an email address has been entered and both password fields have matching data in.

-If the user successfully creates an account, (If there are no errors with the data they entered, for example, an error would be an incorrect email or a user with the same email already exists) then not only will the account have been created, they will also be logged into the site with the data that they entered in the signup form.
+If the user successfully creates an account, (If there are no errors with the data they entered, for example, an error would be an incorrect email or a user with the same email or username already exists) then not only will the account have been created, they will also be logged into the site with the data that they entered in the signup form.
 This means that the same state changes occur as mentioned in the 'Login Page' section.
 (Ability to create posts, comments etc.)

 ##### Server Side